Open NowBusinessRound 1

 Who Can Apply

-• Project must be located in Australia.
+• Project must be located in Australia

-• Applicant must have eligible project expenditure.
+• Must have eligible expenditure

-• Unincorporated associations are not eligible.
+• Unincorporated associations cannot apply

-Applicants must be a First Nations organisation or group, have an Australian Business Number (ABN), and be an eligible entity.
+Applicants must be a First Nations organisation or group with an ABN and be an eligible entity.
 Eligible entities include an entity incorporated in Australia (including corporations and Indigenous land management organisations registered with the Office of the Registrar of Indigenous Corporations), a registered land council representing Aboriginal and Torres Strait Islander people or an entity that manages or holds land rights, native title or other Traditional Owner related agreements and settlements, an Australian incorporated not for profit association or cooperative, an Australian incorporated trustee on behalf of a trust, or a partnership based in Australia.
-Applicants may apply on behalf of another First Nations group without an ABN through an auspicing arrangement, provided the auspicing organisation holds an ABN and meets the eligibility criteria.
-Ineligible applicants include organisations not listed as eligible, organisations on the National Redress Scheme list of institutions that have not joined or signified intent to join, insolvent or bankrupt organisations, employers of 100 or more employees that have not complied with the Workplace Gender Equality Act 2012, individuals, Regional Development Australia Committees, unincorporated associations, trusts without an incorporated trustee, government bodies, non-corporate Commonwealth entities, and non-First Nations groups or organisations.
-Projects must be located in Australia, be completed by 2028-03-31, and aim to increase the capacity, capability and confidence of First Nations communities to lead, participate or respond to clean energy development opportunities and engage with clean energy developers and opportunities.
+Applicants may apply on behalf of another First Nations group without an ABN through an auspicing arrangement, where the auspicing organisation holds an ABN and meets eligibility requirements.
+Ineligible applicants include individuals, unincorporated associations, trusts without an incorporated trustee, government bodies, non-corporate Commonwealth entities, Regional Development Australia Committees, non-First Nations groups or organisations, insolvent organisations, organisations on the National Redress Scheme non-joined list, and employers of 100 or more employees that have not complied with the Workplace Gender Equality Act 2012.
+Projects must be located in Australia, aim to increase the capacity, capability and confidence of First Nations communities to lead, participate in or respond to clean energy development opportunities, and be completed by 31 March 2028.
 Applicants must also have eligible expenditure.

 What's Funded

-Eligible activities include procurement of consulting, expert or professional advice; meetings and engagement with Traditional Owners, Native Title holders and other First Nations peoples; engagement of representatives to negotiate with clean energy developers; employment of staff; training, skills and information activities; business planning and governance capability development; and reasonable administrative or incremental project costs.
-Funding can be used for legal, financial and technical advice, renewable resource mapping, community representation, monitoring and reporting, and community benefit agreements.Expected Outcomes
+Eligible activities include procurement of consulting, expert or professional advice; meetings and engagement with Traditional Owners, Native Title holders and other First Nations peoples; engagement of representatives to negotiate with clean energy developers; employment of staff; training, skills and information-based activities; business planning and governance capability activities; and reasonable administrative or incremental project costs.Expected Outcomes

 Applicant Types